jianzhnie/open-chatgpt/README.md

 To successfully train a ChatGPT-like assistant, you need 3 different datasets: `actor_training_data`, `rlhf_training_data` and `reward_training_data`.

 Alternatively, training can be bootstrapped using a pre-existing dataset available on HuggingFace.
-High quality candidates are namely the Anthropic HH RLHF and the Stanford Human Preference datasets.
+High quality candidates are namely the `Anthropic HH RLHF` and the `Stanford Human Preference datasets`, `Reddit TL;DR dataset` and  `Comparisons datasets`.

 |                           Dataset                            |                         Description                          |      |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | ---- |